AnandaMuhuri/AnandaMuhuri/README.md

 ## 🚀 About Me

-I'm a final-year **B.Tech student in Electronics and Communication** at NIT Agartala, with a deep passion for coding, AI, and technology innovation.
+I'm a **B.Tech Graduate in Electronics and Communication** from NIT Agartala, with a deep passion for coding, AI, and technology innovation.
 I love building applications that solve real-world problems and enhance user experience.

 ### 🔧 Tech Stack